mycsphd/mycsphd.github.io/_drafts/ms-vs-phd.md

 You should choose the one that is best aligned with your goals and interests.
 If you meet the criteria I outlined above for getting a Ph.D., a Ph.D. is probably a good option.
 If you don't meet them, get a masters degree (or a job).

-If you think you might want a Ph.D. but aren't sure and you're worried about the committment, apply to Ph.D. programs and then, if you want, leave with a masters degree after two years.
+If you think you might want a Ph.D. but aren't sure (or you're  worried about the committment), there's an easy third option:   Apply to Ph.D. programs and then, if it's not for you, leave with a masters degree after two years.
 You'll have a masters degree and been in the same place career-wise as if you'd just gotten the MS.

 ## Other Perspectives